Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Abstract

 \section{Abstract}

-Quantum search algorithms, such as Grover's algorithm, are expected to efficiently solve constrained combinatorial optimization problems.
-However, implementing a quantum search algorithm for solving the traveling salesman problem (TSP) on a circuit poses a potential challenge because current quantum search algorithms for TSP assume that an initial state of equal superposition of feasible solution states satisfying the constraint is already prepared a priori.
-The time complexity of brute-force preparation of the initial state increases exponentially with the factorial growth of feasible solutions, posing a considerable obstacle in designing quantum circuits for large-scale TSP.
-To overcome this problem, we propose a two-step quantum search algorithm with two distinct operators for preparing the initial state and solving TSP.
-The algorithm first amplifies an equal superposition state of all feasible solutions of TSP and subsequently amplifies the optimal solution states among these feasible solution states.
-Our algorithm, encoded in the higher-order unconstrained binary optimization (HOBO) representation, notably reduces the required number of qubits, enabling efficient preparation of the initial state with a unified circuit design and solving TSP with a quadratic speedup in the absence of prior knowledge of feasible solutions.
+Quantum search algorithms, such as Grover’s algorithm, are anticipated to efficiently solve constrained combinatorial optimization problems.
+However, applying these algorithms to the traveling salesman problem (TSP) on a quantum circuit presents a significant challenge.
+Existing quantum search algorithms for the TSP typically assume that an initial state---an equal superposition of all feasible solutions satisfying the problem’s constraints---is pre-prepared.
+The query complexity of preparing this state using brute-force methods scales exponentially with the factorial growth of feasible solutions, creating a significant hurdle in designing quantum circuits for large-scale TSPs.
+To address this issue, we propose a two-step quantum search (TSQS) algorithm that employs two sets of operators.
+In the first step, all the feasible solutions are amplified into their equal superposition state.
+In the second step, the optimal solution state is amplified from this superposition state.
+The TSQS algorithm demonstrates greater efficiency compared to conventional search algorithms that employ a single oracle operator for finding a solution within the encoded space.
+Encoded in the higher-order unconstrained binary optimization (HOBO) representation, our approach significantly reduces the qubit requirements.
+This enables efficient initial state preparation through a unified circuit design, offering a quadratic speedup in solving the TSP without prior knowledge of feasible solutions.